Skip Navigation

 Sarcoidosis Prevention

-Tests and Screenings
+Tests and screenings

 Sarcoidosis can be difficult to diagnose because the disease produces few signs and symptoms in the early stages.
 When symptoms do occur, they often mimic signs and symptoms of other disorders associated with the affected organs or tissues.
 In many cases, sarcoidosis is discovered amid tests for other diseases and disorders.